 - OnToplist blog directory

 Alt text is used to describe what your image looks like.
-This is helpful for visually impaired readers so they know what your image is, but it also helps search engines to know what the image is about.
-That’s important for SEO, plus it can help with Google Images search results.
+This allows visually impaired readers to know what your image is, but it also helps search engines to know what the image is about.

 Copyright and images